 An investor cannot invest directly in an index.
 Unmanaged index returns do not reflect any fees, expenses or sales charges.

 Please see GIPS® endnotes for important additional information regarding the portfolio performance shown and for effects of fees.

 Hypothetical growth of dollars: For illustrative purposes only.
 Assumes no withdrawals or contributions.
 The performance results shown were calculated assuming reinvestment of dividends and income and take into account both realized and unrealized capital gains and losses.

-IMPORTANT INFORMATION: Separately Managed Accounts (SMAs) are investment services provided by QS Investors, a federally registered investment adviser.
-Client portfolios are managed based on investment advice provided by QS Investors.
-Management is implemented by the program sponsor or its designee.
+IMPORTANT INFORMATION: Separately Managed Accounts (SMAs) are investment services provided by Legg Mason Private Portfolio Group, LLC (LMPPG), a federally registered investment advisor.
+Client portfolios are managed based on investment instructions or advice provided by one or more of the following Legg Mason-affiliated subadvisors: QS Investors.
+Management is implemented by LMPPG, the designated subadvisor or, in the case of certain programs, the program sponsor or its designee.